 I’ve been making Italian pot roast in red wine for many years now, usually as a special treat for Sunday dinners with my family.
-The nice thing about the Italian red wine method is that the meat is even more flavorful if reheated; and with this in mind, the dish is traditionally is prepared the day before serving.
-Cook the meat until it is almost done and then reheat and finish in about an hour’s time for your special dinner the next day.
-And don’t worry – there is virtually no way to over-cook pot roast with this method!
+The nice thing about the Italian red wine method is that the meat is even more flavorful if reheated; with this in mind, the dish is traditionally prepared the day before serving.
+Cook the meat until it is almost done, then reheat and finish in about an hour’s time for your special dinner the next day.
+And don’t worry—there is virtually no way to overcook pot roast with this method!

 1 (3 lb.) top round of beef, tied with butcher’s twine